 Are You Protected?
 Find Out in Under 2 Minutes

 Galileo’s Spectrum Protect monitoring and reporting agent provides simple, yet powerful metrics to determine the health and protection status of your Spectrum Protect environment in a single pane of glass.
 Galileo’s three-pronged approach delivers total data protection health through:

 - Comprehensive Operational Performance Statistics for end-to-end troubleshooting and in-depth historical analysis

 - Automated Daily Reports delivered to your inbox so you can see the health and protection status of your Spectrum Protect environment conveniently and quickly

 - Detailed Infrastructure Trending to predict and prevent costly disruptions

-To learn more about Galileo’s performance monitoring for IBM Spectrum Protect environments, join a live demonstration at 11:30 AM EST on August 6, or connect with the Galileo team for a private demo customized for your business today.
+To learn more about Galileo’s performance monitoring for IBM Spectrum Protect environments, connect with the Galileo team for a private demo customized for your business today.

 About Galileo Performance Explorer:

 Since 2001, Galileo has enabled organizations to manage the growing complexity within their infrastructures and develop realistic roadmaps for growth and transformation.
 Intuitive multi-vendor monitoring and reporting allow IT teams to see what is relevant, increase speed to resolution, anticipate and adapt to system usage needs, and lower operational costs.